 Agile is a time-boxed, iterative approach to software delivery that builds software incrementally from the start of the project, instead of trying to deliver it all at once near the end.
 It works by breaking projects down into little bits of user functionality called user stories, prioritizing them, and then continuously delivering them in short two week cycles called iterations.

 Short for Agile Software Development, Agile is a different way to manage the work of IT development teams and projects.
-The manifesto that created this concept came to light more than 15 years ago (in 2001 to be more precise) when a small group of IT professionals got together to compare and contrast the existing approaches for software development.
+The manifesto that created this concept came to light in 2001 when a small group of IT professionals got together to compare and contrast the existing approaches for software development.

 - Individuals and interactions over processes and tools